3 more confirmed COVID-19 cases in Singapore; mother and 6-month-old baby discharged

 According to MOH, Case 87 is a 32 year-old male Singaporean who was evacuated from Wuhan on Feb 9.
 He did not show symptoms when he boarded his flight, but was put under quarantine upon landing in Singapore.

-He is linked to Case 76 who is a one-year-old baby who was also evacuated from the epicentre of the outbreak.
+He is linked to Case 76, a one-year-old baby who was also evacuated from the epicentre of the outbreak.

 The second case confirmed on Saturday, Case 88, is a 30 year-old female Singaporean with no recent travel history to China.
 Symptoms developed for her on Feb 16 and she visited a clinic the next day.